 This environment is completely wild and should remain so.

-The park offers fifteen feasible day hikes to passing visitors.
+The park offers 15 feasible hiking trails to passing visitors.

-On a very cool morning, we leave Colter Bay Village where we are staying and join the Teton Park Road towards Jenny Lake.
+On a very cool morning, we leave Colter Bay Village where we reach the Teton Park Road towards Jenny Lake.
 On the way, we benefit from the different viewpoints where visitors experience the scenary.
 It is breathtaking.

 We arrive at the car park, the starting point of the “Taggart Lake Trail”, located approximately at 3,5 miles south of the Jenny Lake Visitor Center.
 We already have a beautiful view of the rocky summits.